915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

-A *scope* is a textual region of a Python program where a namespace is directly accessible. âDirectly accessibleâ here means that an unqualified reference to a name attempts to find the name in the namespace.
+A *scope* is a textual region of a Python program where a namespace is directly accessible.
+“Directly accessible” here means that an unqualified reference to a name attempts to find the name in the namespace.